 Place Them in a Nylon Bag

-Nylon bags are easy to find at any local sports store or major chain, including Wal-Mart or Target.
-The most important part of this step is to ensure that the material isn’t abrasive or constrictive.
+Nylon bags are easy to find at any local sports store or major chain, including Walmart or Target.
+When looking for nylon bags, ensure the material isn’t abrasive or constrictive.

 Try the Handy Laundry Mesh Equipment Bag if you’re looking for a budget-friendly nylon sports bag to store your balls in the garage.

 It comes in two sizes (medium or large), and you can choose from many colors.
-The stretchy fabric is perfect for allowing a little bit of leeway without being too porous.
+The stretchy fabric allows a little leeway without being too porous.

 Keep the Balls Out of Direct Light